 IP Matters is a donation of expert IP-consulting and it is our way of helping Danish start-ups to be successful with their good, sustainable ideas.

-Every year through to 2030, we will donate expert IP-consulting worth of DKK 50,000 to the Danish start-up that we consider able to influence one or several of the UN’s 17 Sustainable Development Goals .
+Every year through to 2030, we will donate expert IP-consulting worth of DKK 50,000 to the Danish start-up that we consider able to influence one or several of the UN’s 17 Sustainable Development Goals.
+This will enable a list of start-up firms to make a difference for a sustainable global development.

 With the help of the entrepreneurial network Danish Business Angels (DanBAN), we will find a firm with their visions in place.
 A firm that can make the most of our knowledge of IPR as well as our guidance in business development.

 The firm, which receives the IP Matters donation, will have access to a team of handpicked IP experts with specialized academic knowledge within the relevant business area.
-You can meet our experts here.
+You can meet our our experts here.

-Apply before August 2023
+Apply before 31 August 2023

 It is not required that applicants are members of DanBAN.
 We accept applications from all start-ups who fit the following requirements: